John-Joseph-R/SplitEasy/README.md

 5. **View Summary:**
    - The summary section will show the total amount each person owes based on their food consumption and the applied taxes.

-## Screenshots

-Include screenshots of the app here to provide a visual understanding of its UI and features.

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests to the [GitHub repository](https://github.com/John-Joseph-R/SplitEasy).